yosoykit/yosoykit.github.io/_pages/people.md

 &nbsp;

-&nbsp;

 <h3>Research interns</h3>

 <img src="/images/headshot_KK.jpg" style="width:275px;">{: .align-left}
 <h3>Kavya Kamath </h3>
-Kavya is an intern in the Department of Biomedical Informatics (DBMI) at UCSD for summer 2025.
+Kavya is an intern in DBMI for summer 2025.
 She is an undergraduate student at Princeton University pursuing a major in Molecular Biology with minors in Quantitative \& Computational Biology, Statistics \& Machine Learning, and Computer Science.
 Her research interests include cellular modeling and cancer development and progression.
 Her work in the QCC lab is centered on analyzing and visualizing the relationship between genomic copy number alterations and dysplastic phenotype in patients with IBD.
 In her free time, she enjoys bhangra, dancing, and reading.
 Email contact: kkamath@health.ucsd.edu (edited)

 &nbsp;